 The spotted handfish (Brachionichthys hirsutus) is found only in a small region of the lower Derwent Estuary near the city of Hobart, in southeastern Tasmania.
 It’s a small, colorful, friendly-looking fish that lives in shallow waters.
 Adults grow to be no more than 15cm (about 6 inches) in length, and are covered with a distinctive pattern of dots that can identify individuals as uniquely as fingerprints.
 But what makes this fish truly unique is its pectoral fins, which look for all the world like arms and function as legs: although the spotted handfish can swim, it usually walks (or “gallops”) along the sandy sea floor using both its pectoral and ventral fins.

 My first tendency, of course, would be to assume that a fish that can walk on arm-like appendages is climbing the evolutionary ladder.
 I have this mental image of a handfish, after a few more generations of random mutations, pulling itself up onto a beach to take a look around, and eventually adapting to life on land.
 But it turns out that just the opposite is the case: the spotted handfish is in dire danger of extinction.
 In 1996, the spotted handfish had the dubious distinction of becoming the first marine fish to appear on Australia’s endangered species list.
-Although the species was known to be abundant just a few decades ago, there are at present only three known colonies, each with fewer than 200 adults.
+Although the species was known to be abundant just a few decades ago, it’s now considered critically endangered—just steps away (as it were) from being extinct in the wild.

 Getting Stepped On by Stars